dunglas/mercure/CONTRIBUTING.md

 When you open a Pull Request to the project, you agree to license your code under the [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE) and to transfer the copyright on the submitted code to [Kévin Dunglas](https://dunglas.fr).

-Be sure to you have the right to do that (if you are a professional, ask your company)!
+Be sure to have the right to do that (if you are a professional, ask your company)!

 If you include code from another project, please mention it in the Pull Request description and credit the original author.